Who doesn’t want to go on a trip of a lifetime? The question is, what does that mean to you?

 Many camps offer other activities such as mokoro rides (a small, dug-out boat that sits low in the water), walking safaris, or helicopter tours.
 Nature and game viewing is still the focus, only the transportation changes.

 Depending on the camp, you may also have the option to visit a local village or school.
 I highly recommend it.

-Some camps offer crafty activities like jewelry making or for kids, there’s usually a variety of nature-related amusements to keep them busy.
+Some camps offer crafty activities like jewelry making and for kids, there’s usually a variety of nature-related amusements to keep them occupied.